Cloud Code lets you create a Kubernetes application based on a sample or from an existing project.

 - Select a template based on the language you'd like to use from the available options: NodeJS, Go, Python, Java.

-- Choose a preferred application location on your local machine.
+Choose a preferred application location on your local machine and then press

-On clicking enter, Cloud Code will clone your chosen template and open your newly created project for use.
+Cloud Code clones the sample you chose and opens your newly created project for use.

 All language template applications have nearly the same structure.
 This is not the only supported structure but is recommended when starting.